Green Thinking

 Registrator, a Docker Service Registry Bridge

 I’ve been diving into golang recently, partly by accident, given that we decided to use an open source docker service registration bridge called registrator.
 Registrator fills in a niche with docker containers - how to get them into an existing service registry such as (the excellent) consul.
 We plan to use this to keep our existing netflix eureka service registry updated with new container based services as they are brought online, and allow us to integrate containers into our existing VM based microservices environment.
+There was a great PR to provide eureka support to registrator which someone had already submitted.
+However, we had additional requirements too:

 More!